GiordanoGiaccaglia/DelphiAndroidIntents/README.md

 - Determine which applications can handle the type of intent you wish to send
 - For each application that can handle the type of intent, create a new intent and send it specifically to that application.

-Update: It appears that this logic may no longer be required for Android 9, and in fact just doesn't work.
+Update: It appears that this logic may no longer be required for Android 9 and above, and in fact just doesn't work.
 Android documentation suggests that a package name is usually required when sending intents.
 For claiming and releasing the Honeywell scanner, the name of the package is 'com.intermec.datacollectionservice'.
 The code has been updated to reflect